What Canada actually did — and didn't do — at the UN climate summit | CBC News

-6 things Canada did at the COP26 climate talks
+What Canada did — and didn't do — at the UN climate summit

 Canada committed to ending public financing for foreign oil and gas, called for global carbon price